-- VET is nationally recognised which means you can take it anywhere in Australia.
+- VET is nationally recognised which means your qualification is recognised anywhere in Australia.

-- A VET qualification provides you with essential skills which are transferable across multiple employment and education pathways.
+- A VET qualification provides you with essential skills which are transferrable across multiple employment and education pathways.

-- A VET qualification at Certificate III or IV provides a direct job outcome as well as making you competitive for entry into further VET courses after you leave school.
-Your VET qualification may also be used as pathway into University.
+- A VET qualification at Certificate III or IV level provides a direct job outcome as well as making you competitive for entry into further VET courses after you leave school.

-- If you start your qualifications in the trades in Years 11 and 12, this means that you will get a head start on being a qualified tradesperson compared to your peers that commence once they have left school.
+- If you start a trade VET qualification such as a school-based apprenticeship whilst still at school, you will get a head start on being a qualified tradesperson compared to your peers that commence once they have left school.

 An accredited course is one that is developed to meet training needs not addressed by existing training packages.
 Accredited courses are accredited by VET regulators as nationally recognised and specified on the national register but do not hold the status of being nationally endorsed.